 - Be flexible.
 Dealing with the effects of memory loss and Alzheimer’s Disease is an unpredictable business, so being able to roll with the punches is helpful for patients, caregivers, and loved ones.
 Patience is always key.

 - Finding an environment with a great memory care program can also be extremely helpful.
-Our caregivers at Regency Jackson specialize in providing exceptional Alzheimer’s care, and can meet your loved one exactly where they are.
+Our caregivers at Regency Retirement Village of Jackson specialize in providing exceptional Alzheimer’s care, and can meet your loved one exactly where they are.